david-hernandez/docksal-katacoda/composer/03-Require.md

 https://packagist.org/packages/drupal/drupal

 Since we did not specify the version to get, it grabs the most recent one.
 Furthermore, because we set `minimum-stability` to `dev` we told Composer it is ok to get the dev version.
-Thus, it retrieved `8.6.x-dev` which is Drupal 8's development branch.
+Thus, it actually retrieved `8.6.x-dev` which is Drupal 8's development branch, even if the json file has 8.5 in it.
+You can see that in the lock file below.

 If we save this `composer.json` file and give it to someone else, when they run `composer install` they will get the same result.
 A vendor directory with Drupal in it,